ykla/ykla.github.io/docs/README.md

 There is still a lot of work to be done, including but not limited to:

-- The FreeBSD 14 shell has been standardized to `sh`, and tutorials need to be standardized for it
+- The FreeBSD 14 shell has been standardized to `sh`, and tutorials need to be standardized for it.
-- Organizing and uploading configuration files and environments
+- Organizing and uploading configuration files and environments.
-- Optimize the formatting of the tutorial directory
+- Optimize the formatting of the tutorial directory.
-- Improve the current blank chapters and test and verify existing content
+- Improve the current blank chapters and test and verify existing content.
-- actively promote and seek official publication
+- actively promote and seek official publication.
-- Remove external references to text/images and other content or give standardized citation statements to avoid copyright issues
+- Remove external references to text/images and other content or give standardized citation statements to avoid copyright issues.
-- Consider elevating the Virtual Box virtual machine in this paper because of the many business changes resulting from Broadcom's acquisition of VMware
+- Consider elevating the Virtual Box virtual machine in this paper because of the many business changes resulting from Broadcom's acquisition of VMware.
-- Remove or add examples of ideas that are too subjective or unsupported
+- Remove or add examples of ideas that are too subjective or unsupported.

 ### Licensing